Theryston/gender-name/README.md

 ## License

-The Gender Name API are licensed under the MIT license.
+The Gender Name API are licensed under the MIT license!